The compulsory assessment process

 What happens after the first period of assessment?

-Before the end of the five-day period, the responsible clinician must examine you and provide a certificate of further assessment saying whether or not they believe that you still have a mental disorder and, if they do, whether you need further assessment or treatment.
+Before the end of the five-day period, the responsible clinician must examine you and provide a certificate of further assessment.
+The certificate must say whether or not they believe that you still have a mental disorder and, if they do, whether you need further assessment or treatment.

 If the responsible clinician believes that you still have a mental disorder and need further treatment, you will be kept under compulsory assessment for up to another 14 days.
-This is called the second period of assessment and treatment (see below in this section, “Step 6: The second period of assessment and treatment”).
+This is called the second period of assessment and treatment (see: “Step 6: The second period of assessment and treatment”).

 You will be given a copy of the certificate and a notice explaining this.
 A copy of the certificate and the notice must also be sent to: